nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE e/EMAIL a/ADDRESS [t/TELEGRAM_USERNAME] [r/ROLE]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of roles (including 0).
+A person can have any number of roles (including 0) and Telegram username is optional.
 </div>

 Examples: